-The Company has not made an amended 8-K filing with respect to the Current Reports on Form8-K that was filed on July 16, 2015 to announce the acquisition of PrepaCyte CB.
+The Company has not made an amended 8-K filing with respect to the Current Reports on Form8-K that was filed on July 16, 2015 to announce the acquisition of PrepaCyte.
 Accordingly, the Company is not deemed a timely filer.
-Management intends to subsequently make this amended 8-K filing to include the required pre-acquisition financial statements of PrepaCyte CB as well as the required pro forma financial information.
+Management intends to subsequently make this amended 8-K filing to include the required pre-acquisition financial statements of PrepaCyte as well as the required pro forma financial information.

-Management's Report on Internal Control Over Financial Reporting
+Management's Report on Internal Control over Financial Reporting

-Management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Exchange Act Rule 13a-15(f).
-Under the supervision and with the participation of our management, including our principal executive officers and principal financial officer, we conducted an evaluation under the criteria set forth in the 1992 Internal Control-Integrated Framework of the effectiveness of our internal control over financial reporting as of November 30, 2016.
-As previously disclosed in the Company's 10-Q filed October 15, 2015, the Company's principal executive officers and principal financial officer concluded that the Company's disclosure controls and procedures and internal controls over financial reporting were not effective, due to a material weakness surrounding the Company's identification and application of the appropriate accounting treatment for non-routine transactions and related documentation thereof.
-The Company's control over non-routine transactions was not conducive to identify certain items with sufficient precision.
+Management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Exchange Act Rule13a-15(f).
+Under the supervision and with the participation of our management, including our principal executive officers and principal financial officer, we conducted an evaluation under the criteria set forth in the 1992 Internal Control-Integrated Framework of the effectiveness of our internal control over financial reporting as of November 30, 2017.
+The Company's principal executive officers and principal financial officer concluded that the Company's disclosure controls and procedures and internal controls over financial reporting were effective.